jakemarchewitz-8451/dbt-fusion/crates/dbt-common/src/tracing/README.md

 This works in both debug and production builds, allowing for detailed debugging in any environment when needed.

-Functions instrumented at TRACE level automatically become `SpanAttributes::DevInternal`, capturing:
+Functions instrumented at TRACE level without a telemetry data struct automatically become `CallTrace`, capturing:
 - Function name
 - Code location (file, line, module)
-- Function arguments (when --log-level trace is set)
-- Custom debug fields
+- All structured fields passed to instrumentation, including function arguments if you are using `#[instrument(level = "trace")]`

 When using `#[instrument(level = "trace")]` and `--log-level trace` is set, function arguments are automatically captured: